family expense trackerhome expensesshared workspacemonthly budgethisab app

 If a system cannot handle these basics, it will not survive real family life.

-The simplest system is a shared cashbook.
-Think of it as one clean monthly record for the home.
+The simplest system is a shared workspace with a cashbook for each month or purpose.
+Everyone in the workspace can work from the same clean household record.
 Every family contribution is added as credit.
 Every household payment is added as debit.
 The difference gives you a clear running picture of the month.

 The method has three rules: